 Script, development and production support from Flanders Audiovisual Fund (VAF)

-Supported by BNPPFFF (Belgian Tax Shelter), Creative Europe – Media Development Funding
+Supported by BNPPFFF (Belgian Tax Shelter), Creative Europe Programme – MEDIA of the European Union

 NFF – Netherlands Film Fund